Wheel of Fortune (American game show): Toss-ups

+Rounds 1–3

-In the first three rounds, the wheel contains two special tokens which are claimed by calling a correct letter.
-The first is the Wild Card, which allows the opportunity to call a second letter after a correct letter (for the same value as the present spin); it may also be taken to the bonus round and used to select an extra consonant.
-The other is the Gift Tag, which awards $1,000 credit to a sponsored company.
-There is also a special wedge which offers a pre-determined prize, typically a trip or credit to a company, if claimed.
-All three of these also offer $500 per correct letter.
+In the first three rounds, the wheel also contains a Wild Card over a selected wedge.
+If this is claimed by calling a correct letter, the contestant may use it after a correct consonant to call a second consonant for the same value as the present spin, or take it to the bonus round.
+There is also a special wedge which offers a pre-determined prize, typically a trip or credit to a company.
+Both also offer $500 per correct letter.
 The first three rounds also contain a special wedge known as the "Million Dollar Wedge", in which, if won and taken to the bonus round, offers an opportunity to play for $1,000,000.
-In Celebrity Wheel of Fortune, four Million Dollar Wedges (albeit without the Bankrupt spaces, which are also used in certain weeks in Season 40, known as "XL Week", in which have two Million Dollar Wedges placed on the wheel) were placed on the wheel starting from the second round of each game, but are returned to the wheel in the next round, if it's taken away via a Bankrupt or the contestant didn't solve the puzzle.
 A contestant must solve the puzzle in order to keep any cash, prizes, or extras accumulated during that round except for the Wild Card.
-Bankrupt does not affect score from previous rounds, but it takes away the Wild Card and/or the Million Dollar Wedge if either was claimed in a previous round.
+Bankrupt does not affect score from previous rounds or prizes from previous rounds, but it takes away the Wild Card and/or the Million Dollar Wedge if either was claimed in a previous round.
 Contestants who solve a round for less than $1,000 in cash and prizes ($2,000 on weeks with two-contestant teams) have their scores increased to that amount.